Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 It is assumed that he did not have the tail gene because his parent was a citizen despite the 99% chance that he should have a tail

-Everyone tail him it is virtually imposible for him to become a cybervator he says that he beat the odds to become a tailless despite the 1% chance of it happing
+Everyone tail him it is virtually imposible for him to become a cybervator he says that he beat the odds to become a tailless despite the 1% chance of it happening

-All citizens are allow to compete in cyberspace and are allowed to be cornermen if they are good enough.
+All citizens are allowed to compete in cyberspace and are allowed to be cornermen if they are good enough.
 They tend to avoid other cybervator in cyberspace but not max who actively challenges them.

-At one point Max and Jax finds a struggling Minia in cyberspace saving from a cyber.beast.
-Jax tells her is hybrids has to stick together after he carries her to safety.
-Max then begins to call her my nia and Jax joins in on the joke despite initially correcting him upon realizing the joke. (maybe use this scene as a flashback)

-Minia makes the team with Max and Jax

-Minia protects a bullied Max maybe as a flashback as she reflects back on far he has come along
+This is because Max uses a special complex contoller giving him complete control of his cyber.beast.

 ### 2. Call To Adventure
 Episodes: